Hired on to MTV when he was only 18, learn the tastemaking process of music supervisor, producer, and DJ, Matt FX.

-I finally created a separate submissions inbox, as opposed to my personal gmail.
+I finally created a separate submissions inbox, as opposed to my personal Gmail.
 The mail icon on my phone says 80,000 on the bottom right.
 It’s a little bit overwhelming.
 I find music through email, Facebook, Twitter, whatever.
 I’m always down to listen to stuff.

 Is there a specific way that you prefer someone to package their music for submissions?

-Let’s talk about the placement process.
-What happens after the discovery period?
+Let’s talk about the placement process — what happens after the discovery period?

-Once we have all the music, we upload it into a system for on the show.
-There’s generally two to three editors working on one season at a time.
+Once we have all the music, we upload it into a system for the show.
+There are generally two to three editors working on one season at a time.
 I’ll come by the post-production office and sort of ping pong around the rooms, just to see if they need anything.
 I’ll send them a few things, we’ll try each one of them out.
 Sometimes you know immediately and everyone is in agreement.
 Sometimes no one can agree and we’ll sleep on it.

 We find it really fascinating that you started out in music supervision when you were so young!

 It was such a dream come true to get that job.
 I was pinching myself the whole way through.
 But, also, I had no idea what I was doing, genuinely.
 No idea whatsoever.
-You fake it til you make it, right?
+You fake it ’til you make it, right?